Marcus James Sly FETC (adv) Dip

 Training, qualifications & experience

-I have a Diploma in Emotional Therapeutic Counselling and am an accredited member of the National Counselling Society.
+I have an Advanced Diploma in Emotional Therapeutic Counselling and am an accredited member of the National Counselling Society.
 I have regular supervision, and am fully insured.

 Emotional Therapeutic Counselling is a humanistic and person-centred therapy, which means that while I hope to bring insight and helpful perspectives into the work we do together, I won’t ‘diagnose’ you, but will aim for us to explore and dialogue together, as feels right to you.
-Many people have found that ETC has helped them with a wide range of problems including depression, anxiety, low self-esteem, relationship and communication issues, anger, abuse, bullying, trauma etc.
+Many people have found that ETC has helped them with a wide range of problems including depression, anxiety, low self-

 All of us are more than just a ‘talking head’!
 It’s increasingly realised that bringing more awareness of the body into therapy can sometimes make things go much more quickly and effectively.
 For some people, allowing their body to fully feel, express and tell its story can bypass the 'stuck record' of thoughts, beliefs and words and enable them to let go of the past and open up to new experiences and ways of being more quickly.
 If it fits and works for you I can support you in the sessions to move, vocalise and express, let go of past hurt and trauma, and gently support you to open into new ways of being and experiencing yourself at a physical level.
 I am also more than happy to work in a more conventional way if that is a better fit for you, or for the issues you are bringing.

-My approach to embodied therapy is based on the ‘body listening’ approach which I learned at the Brighton School of Embodied Therapy through formal training and ongoing mentorship.
+My approach to embodied therapy is based primarily on the ‘Body Listening’ approach which I learned at the Brighton School of Embodied Therapy through formal training and ongoing mentorship.
 I am also a qualified and experienced Alexander Technique teacher, and I teach a therapeutic dance practice called Dance of Awareness.

 Registered / Accredited